wangyat15/SE-Project/README.md

 ## Design
 + list of operations and features planned (python library, datacube objects, operations, e.g. access, subset, process, aggregate, fusion, encode and graph…
 + Implementation Schedule and Plan
-  - Sprint#1 :Define project scope, project plan and project design with some sample functions, source codes and test cases (8 April - 18 April, 2 weeks)
+  - Sprint#1 :Define project scope, project plan and project design and setup the environment with some sample functions, source codes and test cases (8 April - 18 April, 2 weeks)
   - Sprint#2 :Implement the operations and features and perform unit testing (19 April - 2 May, 2 weeks)
   - SPrint#3 :Implement the rest of the operations and features, perform unit and integration testing and rollout the system (3 May - 16 May, 2 weeks)